tedmoore/schelp2/docs/Classes/View.md

 The following methods are the default handlers of key press and release events.

 ### `defaultKeyDownAction`
- The method called when a key is pressed and [#-keyDownAction](#-keydownaction) is nil.
+ The method called when a key is pressed and [keyDownAction](#keydownaction) is nil.
 Subclass it to define your own functionality on key presses.
 See [#Key actions](#key-actions) for explanation of arguments.
 The return value controls the event propagation to parent view.
 See [#Key and mouse event processing](#key-and-mouse-event-processing) for details.
 ### `defaultKeyUpAction`
- The method called when a key is released and [#-keyUpAction](#-keyupaction) is nil.
+ The method called when a key is released and [keyUpAction](#keyupaction) is nil.
 Subclass it to define your own functionality on key-release.
 See [#Key actions](#key-actions) for explanation of arguments.
 The return value controls the event propagation to parent view.
 See [#Key and mouse event processing](#key-and-mouse-event-processing) for details.
 ### `keyDown`
  Handles response to a key press event.
 First evaluates [#*globalKeyDownAction](#*globalkeydownaction).
 > **Note:** This method directly triggers the action and returns, forwarding the action's return value.
 See [#Key actions](#key-actions) for detailed explanation.

  See [#Key actions](#key-actions) for explanation of arguments.**Returns:** A Boolean, stating whether the event was handled or not (and will not or will propagate to the parent view, respectively), or the view, in which case it lets the Qt view implementation handle the event.
 ### `keyUp`
  Handles response to a key release event.
-Sets [#-keyTyped](#-keytyped) to 'char', evaluates [#*globalKeyUpAction](#*globalkeyupaction), and then calls [#-handleKeyUpBubbling](#-handlekeyupbubbling).
+Sets [keyTyped](#keytyped) to 'char', evaluates [#*globalKeyUpAction](#*globalkeyupaction), and then calls [handleKeyUpBubbling](#handlekeyupbubbling).
 > **Note:** This method directly triggers the action and returns, forwarding the action's return value.
 See [#Key actions](#key-actions) for detailed explanation.

  See [#Key actions](#key-actions) for explanation of arguments.**Returns:** A Boolean, stating whether the event was handled or not (and will not or will propagate to the parent view, respectively), or the view, in which case it lets the Qt view implementation handle the event.
 ### `keyModifiersChanged`
  Handles response to a modifier key press or release event.
-Calls [#-handleKeyModifiersChangedBubbling](#-handlekeymodifierschangedbubbling).
+Calls [handleKeyModifiersChangedBubbling](#handlekeymodifierschangedbubbling).
-> **Note:** Instead of calling [#-handleKeyModifiersChangedBubbling](#-handlekeymodifierschangedbubbling), a modifier key press or release event also produces a normal key press or release event, and it is the handling of those events that will determine propagation to the parent.
+> **Note:** Instead of calling [handleKeyModifiersChangedBubbling](#handlekeymodifierschangedbubbling), a modifier key press or release event also produces a normal key press or release event, and it is the handling of those events that will determine propagation to the parent.

  See [#Key actions](#key-actions) for explanation of arguments.
 ### `keyTyped`
  An instance variable containing the key just typed (after it is released).
 ### `mouseDown`
  Handles response to a mouse button press event.
-Evaluates [#-mouseDownAction](#-mousedownaction).
+Evaluates [mouseDownAction](#mousedownaction).
 See [#Mouse actions](#mouse-actions) for explanation of arguments.
 ### `mouseUp`
  Handles response to a mouse button release event.
-Evaluates [#-mouseDownAction](#-mousedownaction).
+Evaluates [mouseDownAction](#mousedownaction).
 See [#Mouse actions](#mouse-actions) for explanation of arguments.
 ### `mouseMove`
  Handles response to mouse pointer moving after a mouse button has been pressed on the view.
-Evaluates [#-mouseMoveAction](#-mousemoveaction).
+Evaluates [mouseMoveAction](#mousemoveaction).
 See [#Mouse actions](#mouse-actions) for explanation of arguments.
 ### `mouseOver`
  Handles response to mouse pointer moving over the view with no mouse buttons pressed.
-Evaluates [#-mouseOverAction](#-mouseoveraction).
-This method is called only if [Window#-acceptsMouseOver](../Classes/Window.md#-acceptsmouseover) of the containing Window (or, [#-acceptsMouseOver](#-acceptsmouseover) of the top View) is `true`.
+Evaluates [mouseOverAction](#mouseoveraction).
+This method is called only if [Window#-acceptsMouseOver](../Classes/Window.md#-acceptsmouseover) of the containing Window (or, [acceptsMouseOver](#acceptsmouseover) of the top View) is `true`.
 See [#Mouse actions](#mouse-actions) for explanation of arguments.
 ### `mouseEnter`
  Handles response to mouse pointer entering the view.
-Evaluates [#-mouseEnterAction](#-mouseenteraction).
+Evaluates [mouseEnterAction](#mouseenteraction).
 ### `mouseLeave`
  Handles response to mouse pointer leaving the view.
-Evaluates [#-mouseLeaveAction](#-mouseleaveaction).
+Evaluates [mouseLeaveAction](#mouseleaveaction).
 ### `defaultGetDrag`

 > **Note:** Not yet implemented